 FIAP is organised to support Club photography, and only members of Clubs affiliated to the PAGB through their Federation may apply for FIAP Distinctions.
 Except for MFIAP, each distinction must be obtained in sequence: at minimum on an annual basis.

-Anyone interested in the FIAP distinctions must study the whole of this page and the separate page on the FIAP Photographer’s Card.
+Anyone interested in the FIAP distinctions must study the whole of this page and the separate page about the FIAP Photographer’s Card.
 Reference documents about the distinctions are provided here by the PAGB FIAP Officer:

 - Working Towards Distinctions

-- Criteria for Distinctions
+- Criteria for FIAP Distinctions

 - Frequently Asked Questions